 - The supplier will ship a replacement for a product that was damaged en route

-Once you are satisfied that the invoice is accurate then it needs to be recorded on the books and scheduled for payment.
-We will discuss how to manage A/P using a manual system vs an accounting program next.
+Once you are satisfied that the invoice is accurate, then it needs to be recorded on the books and scheduled for payment.
+Later on, we will discuss how easy this process is when you use accounting software.

-How to Manage A/P using a Manual System vs. Accounting Software Like QuickBooks
+Manage Accounts Payable Using a Manual System vs. Accounting Software

-The first part of the A/P process is to verify that the vendor has billed you for the right products and/or services that you received.
+The first part of the accounts payable process is to verify that the vendor has billed you for the right products and/or services that you received.
 Once that verification is complete, then it is time for you to record the invoice on the books and schedule it for payment.

 1. Record the Invoice on the Books

-Recording an invoice on the books will generate a credit to the accounts payable account and a debit to an expense account or asset account (depending on what was purchased).
+Recording an invoice on the books generates a credit to the accounts payable account and a debit to an expense account or asset account (depending on what was purchased).

-Depending on whether or not you are doing this manually or using an accounting program like QuickBooks, will determine what steps you take.
-We will discuss both of these in more detail next.
+Depending on whether or not you are doing this manually or using an accounting program like QuickBooks determines what steps you take next.

-Using an accounting software program like QuickBooks really makes things a lot easier.
+Using an accounting software program like QuickBooks really makes things much easier.
 To record your vendor bill in QuickBooks, you simply go to the Enter Bills window and enter the information from the paper bill that you received from your vendor into QuickBooks.
-When you save the bill, QuickBooks will create the following journal entry behind the scenes:
+When you save the bill, QuickBooks debits an expense or asset account and credit accounts payable behind the scenes:

 Check out our how to enter bills video tutorial for step-by-step instructions.

-If you don’t use an accounting software like QuickBooks and you need to record the invoice manually, then you will need to record a journal entry.
+If you don’t use an accounting software like QuickBooks, and you need to record the invoice manually, then you need to record a journal entry.
 A journal entry is a manual way to record business transactions like vendor bills.
-It should include an effective date, a debit amount, and a credit amount.
+It should include an effective date, debit amount and credit amount.
 To learn more about what a journal entry is and how to create one, check out this article from Accounting Tools.

-The journal entry that you will record will be exactly the same as the journal we discussed in the previous QuickBooks section.
-Let’s say that you need to record a journal entry for $50.00 for office supplies that you purchased from Staples but have not paid for.
+The journal entry that you record is exactly the same as the journal we discussed in the previous QuickBooks section.
+Let’s say that you need to record a journal entry for $50 for office supplies that you purchased from Staples but have not paid for.
 Here is the journal entry that you would record:

 2. Schedule the Invoice for Payment

-Entering the invoice in QuickBooks not only records it on your books but it also schedules the invoice for payment based on the payment terms you entered when you set up the vendor.
+Entering the invoice in QuickBooks not only records it in your books but it also schedules the invoice for payment based on the payment terms you entered when you set up the vendor.

-Setting up a vendor in QuickBooks involves entering basic info such as the Vendor’s name, remit to address and payment terms.
-You can watch our tutorial video on How To Set Up A Vendor In QuickBooks Online.
+Setting up a vendor in QuickBooks involves entering basic information, such as the vendor’s name, remit to address and payment terms.
+You can watch our tutorial video on How to Set Up Vendors In QuickBooks Online.

 Entering payment terms for a vendor is very important because it will create a reminder from QuickBooks that the invoice due date is approaching.
 In addition, if your supplier offers a discount if you pay early, you can set up the invoice with those terms so that you don’t miss the due date to take the discount.
-We will talk more about how to proactively get early discounts from your vendors in the Best Practices for Bill Payments section.
+We talk more about how to get early discounts from your vendors in the best practices for bill payments section.

 On the first day of each month, take the bills out of the expandable folder for that month and file them in the accordion folder (which represents the days of the month) based on their actual due date.
 Using the same example above, our 2/15 bill would be filed in the accordion file under day 15.

-If a bill has an early discount due date then you would file it using that date in order to take the discount.
+If a bill has an early discount due date, then you would file it using that date in order to take the discount.
 Every week, you should review and prepare checks (or set up online payments through your bank) for bills due the following week.
 Be sure to check out our Small Business Bookkeeping, Accounting, & Tax Guide for tips on how to keep your paperwork organized.

 Best Practices for Bill Payments

-- Always use an invoice number.
-Most vendor bills will have a unique invoice number assigned to it.
+Most vendor bills have a unique invoice number assigned to it.
 Enter this invoice number into QuickBooks (or your accounting system).
 QuickBooks has a feature that you can turn on to alert you if a duplicate invoice number is used.

-- Never pay from a statement if you receive invoices.
 Some suppliers might send out statements at the end of each month to summarize the invoices that have been billed to you and any payments that have been received.
-This is a great way for you to compare your records to your supplier’s.
+This is a great way for you to compare your records to that or your supplier.

 However, if you do find a bill on the statement that you do not have in your records, contact the vendor and ask them to send you a copy of the missing invoice.
 Do not pay it from the statement.

-A couple reasons why you should not do this are; if the invoice does show up later then it could be accidentally paid again.
+There are a couple reasons why you should not do this.
+First, if the invoice does show up later, then it could be accidentally paid again.
 The second reason is that a statement is not sufficient for you to verify the details such as quantity and rate charged.
 Most statements simply show the invoice number, invoice date and total amount billed.

-If you use QuickBooks, you can run an A/P Aging report which will provide you with a list of all outstanding vendor bills and categorize them according to how many days past due they are.
-Below, is a sample A/P Aging report for a fictitious company.
+If you use QuickBooks, you can run an A/P aging report, which provides you with a list of all outstanding vendor bills and categorize them according to how many days past due they are.
+Below is a sample A/P aging report for a fictitious company.

-- Total – This row shows the total amount per aging category.
-A good rule of thumb is to make sure that the majority of your outstanding bills stay within the first 3 columns.
-It should be a rare occasion that you have something creep into the 61 and over columns.
+- Total: This row shows the total amount per aging category.
+A good rule of thumb is to make sure that the majority of your outstanding bills stay within the first three columns.
+It should be a rare occasion that you have something creep into the 61-90 and 91 and Over columns.
 If you do, be sure to address it as quickly as you can with your supplier.

 One of the things that companies don’t do consistently is take early payment discounts.
 An early payment discount is where a supplier gives you a discount if you pay your bills early.
-For example, a 2% Net 10 discount means if you pay your bill within 10 days of the bill date, you can deduct 2% of the total amount due as a discount.
+For example, a 2 percent net 10 discount means if you pay your bill within 10 days of the bill date, you can deduct 2 percent of the total amount due as a discount.
 While this might not seem like much, let’s take a look at an example.

 We will continue to use our jeans manufacturer example.
 Let’s say that you found a deal on a used machine that will cost you $20,000.
-The seller is willing to give you a 2% discount if you can pay for the machine in full.
-Luckily, you’ve got the money in the bank (because you did not pay your bills early) and so you take him up on his offer.
+The seller is willing to give you a 2 percent discount if you can pay for the machine in full.
+Luckily, you’ve got the money in the bank because you did not pay your bills early, and so you take him up on his offer.
 Let’s calculate what your savings would be by taking the early payment discount.

 $20,000 X .02 (2%) = $400